dseeni/dotfiles-1/README.md

 # dotfiles

 These dotfiles contain all of the necessary packages, plugins and config I need to be a productive (Python/Javascript/Rust/C) developer.
-They mostly concern vim, tmux, [Kitty](https://sw.kovidgoyal.net/kitty) and [fish](https://fishshell.com/).
+They mostly concern (n)vim, tmux, [Kitty](https://sw.kovidgoyal.net/kitty) and [fish](https://fishshell.com/).

 ![my setup](./screenshot.png)